thiswillbeyourgithub/wdoc/README.md

 * Improve the scriptability of DocToolsLLM.
 Add examples for how you use it with Logseq.
     * Include a server example, that mimics the OpenAI's API to make your RAG directly accessible to other apps.
     * Add a gradio GUI.
-* include the possible whisper/deepgram extra expenses.
+* Include the possible whisper/deepgram extra expenses when counting costs.
 * Add support for user defined loaders.
 * Automatically caption document images using an LLM, especially nice for anki cards.